What is Core CVISN?

 Core CVISN: A management framework and system architecture to guide a CVISN deployment and to carry out CVISN capabilities in the areas of safety information exchange, credentials administration, and electronic screening.

-The definition of Core CVISN requirements are as follows:
+The definitions of Core CVISN requirements are as follows:

-- All the elements of the three capability areas have been implemented using applicable architectural guidelines, operational concepts, and standards.
+- All the elements of the three Core CVISN capability areas have been implemented using applicable architectural guidelines, operational concepts, and standards.

-- Electronically collecting and exchanging safety performance and credentials information within the state and among states, federal agencies, and motor carriers;
+- Electronically collecting and exchanging safety performance and credentials information within each State and among States, Federal agencies, and motor carriers.

-- Deploying transponder technology to identify and electronically screen commercial vehicles at mainline speeds; and
+- Deploying transponder technology to identify and electronically screen commercial vehicles at mainline speeds.

-- Using Web sites or computer-to-computer exchange for motor carrier companies to apply for, review and pay registration fees and returns on fuel taxes with state agencies and for states to participate in the International Registration Plan (IRP) and International Fuel Tax Agreement (IFTA) clearinghouses.
+- Using Web sites or computer-to-computer exchange for motor carrier companies to apply for, review, and pay registration fees and returns on fuel taxes with State agencies, and for States to participate in the International Registration Plan (IRP) (http://www.irponline.org) and International Fuel Tax Agreement (IFTA) (http://www.iftach.org) clearinghouses.